TempestAethel/Academic/College Related/EVS assignment/All.md

 -----
 Each ecosystem's unique structure supports a wide variety of organisms that are adapted to their specific environments.
 Understanding these structures is essential for conservation efforts and ecological balance.
 # Comparison of Energy Systems: Hydrogen, Solar, OTEC, Tidal, and Wind

-## Question:
-**Compare and contrast the merits and demerits of Hydrogen, Solar, OTEC, Tidal, and Wind energy systems.**
+## Question 2:**Compare and contrast the merits and demerits of Hydrogen, Solar, OTEC, Tidal, and Wind energy systems.**

 Energy systems like Hydrogen, Solar, Ocean Thermal Energy Conversion (OTEC), Tidal, and Wind are increasingly being considered as alternatives to fossil fuels.
 Below is a comparison of their merits and demerits.
 ## 1\.
 Hydrogen Energy